Who Is Benedict Cumberbatch?

 At Harrow, he displayed an interest in rugby and painting, but it was theater that captured his imagination.
 Under the mentorship of Martin Tyrrell, Cumberbatch's first role was as Titania, Queen of the Faeries, in the William Shakespeare play A Midsummer's Night Dream.
 Cumberbatch left Harrow, spent a year teaching English in Tibet, and then returned to England to study drama at the University of Manchester.
 After graduation, he spent a year at the London Academy of Music and Dramatic Art.

-In 2010, the BBC aired a modern adaptation of the story of Sherlock Holmes, which won widespread praise and granted stardom to Cumberbatch, who plays Sherlock.
-Martin Freeman plays Holmes's sidekick, Dr. Watson.
+In 2010 the BBC aired a modern adaptation of the story of Sherlock Holmes, which won widespread praise and granted stardom to Cumberbatch, who plays Sherlock.
+Martin Freeman plays Holmes' sidekick, Dr. Watson.

 In the 2012 film The Hobbit: An Unexpected Journey, Cumberbatch provided the voice for the Necromancer, and the dragon, Smaug.
 He also played the villain in J.J.
 Abrams' Star Trek sequel, Star Trek: Into the Darkness (2013).
 Cumberbatch's film career continued to thrive in 2013 with such films as Steve McQueen's true life drama 12 Years a Slave.
 He also stars in The Fifth Estate (2013), playing Wikileaks founder Julian Assange.

-In 2016, Cumberbatch took on the role of Marvel comic book hero Dr. Stephen Strange, playing the lead role in the blockbuster hit Dr. Strange.
+In 2016 Cumberbatch took on the role of Marvel comic book hero Dr. Stephen Strange, playing the lead role in the blockbuster hit Dr. Strange, and the following year played Thomas Edison in The Current War.
+In 2018 he reprised his role as Dr. Strange in Avengers: Infinity War.

 Cumberbatch dated Olivia Poulet on and off for many years before calling it quits for good in 2011.
 The pair had met at the University of Manchester.